hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 teaching examples (as I'm doing right now) because each layer does something at least [vaguely recognisable to humans][deep-visualization-toolbox].

-TODO: Polish this section and connect back to the idea that we turned to machine learning in the first place because we found it so difficult to write a program that hand-engineered features for image classification.

 ## Returning to the style transfer problem